New drug-radiation combo targets deadly brain cancer

 Summary

-This early-phase trial tests whether adding the drug AZD1390 to standard radiation can help people with a fast-growing brain tumor called glioblastoma.
-About 97 participants with either new or returning tumors will receive the drug before and during radiation.
-The study first checks how much drug reaches the tumor, then tracks how long the cancer stays under control.
+This early-phase trial tests whether adding the drug AZD1390 to standard radiation therapy can help people with a fast-growing brain tumor called glioblastoma (grade 4 glioma).
+The study includes both newly diagnosed and recurrent patients.
+First, researchers measure how much drug reaches the tumor; then, they track how long the cancer stays under control.

 Disclaimer